This post may contain affiliate links, full disclosure here.

 Lean To Shelter

-A lean-to is by far the simplest permanent shelter to construct, and it can even be constructed entirely from materials found in the surrounding area.
+A lean-to is by far the simplest and most popular shelters to make, and it can even be constructed entirely from materials found in the surrounding area.

 Clear the soil around the building site until it is as flat as possible.
 Cut a few short logs of wood and stack them, with a few small stakes wedged around them to keep the logs from rolling.
 This keeps you off the ground and provides comfortable flooring.
 Make sure to space the log sets 8 feet apart – this provides just enough space for most people to lie down comfortably.